john-data-chen/next-dnd-starter-kit/README.md

 - [x] Add CI/CD pipeline
 - [ ] Upgrade Shadcn UI to latest version: in progress
 - [ ] Add toaster in sign in page
+- [ ] Fix Board overview can't scroll in mobile screen
+- [ ] Fix the form of the task dialog will be covered by keyboard in mobile screen
 - [ ] Add more unit tests to make coverage over 85%
 - [ ] Add board member management feature